Frequently Asked Questions

 …They are building a new building in Silverdale?

 Levy funds will not be used to build in Silverdale, which is being planned with dollars raised through a capital campaign.
 The new building is intended to replace the currently inadequate, aging facility.
 The Kitsap Regional Library Foundation is currently fundraising for this effort and the property selected has already been purchased with donated dollars.
 Construction of the building will not begin until all the funds have been raised.
 For more information about these efforts, please visit foundation.KRL.org.

 …They are remodeling the Bainbridge location?

 This remodel is fully funded with private dollars raised by Bainbridge Public Library Inc., Bainbridge Island Rotary and the Bainbridge Friends of the Library.
-The remodel of the Bainbridge location, addressing some functionality issues of the space and updating the worn interiors and furnishing, is taking place as a partnership with Bainbridge Public Library Inc., the owners of this building.
+The remodel of the Bainbridge location, addressing some functionality issues of the space and updating the worn interiors and furnishings, is taking place as a partnership with Bainbridge Public Library Inc., the owners of this building.
 For more details on this project, visit www.bainbridgepubliclibrary.org.